California Self-Driving Car Accident Lawyers

 California Self-Driving Car Regulations

 All manufacturers and users of self-driving cars must adhere to specific laws and regulations set by the California Department of Motor Vehicles (DMV).
-However, autonomous technology and public adoption are still in their infancy stages.
+However, autonomous technology and public adoption still have a long way to go.
 The federal and state regulatory frameworks are still expected to evolve as both elements continue to progress.

-Nonetheless, our self-driving car accident lawyers in California will be at the forefront of any changes.
+Nonetheless, our California self-driving car accident lawyers aim to stay informed and up-to-date on these developments.
 In the meantime, here are the current laws and regulations you should know about:

 For Manufacturers